radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/environments.md

 The environment **Type** is listed below the environment name and indicates whether the environment is configured as a "Production or "Non-production" environment.
 "Production" environments are for production purposes, and "Non-production" environments are for development and testing.

-> **NOTE:** The number of production and non-production environments available will differ depending on your organization's selected tier.
+> [!note] The number of production and non-production environments available will differ depending on your organization's selected tier.
 Please contact your RadiantOne account representative to adjust your tier if you require additional environments.

 ![image description](images/env-type.png)